conda-incubator/conda-pypi/docs/features.md

 Python package metadata to conda format.
-The system includes intelligent mapping of PyPI dependencies to conda equivalents and provides cross-platform support for package conversion, ensuring that converted packages work seamlessly across different operating systems and architectures.
+The system includes intelligent mapping of PyPI dependencies to conda equivalents and provides cross-platform support for package conversion, ensuring that converted packages work across different operating systems and architectures.

 (pypi-lines)=